konsumer/pipdloader/README.md

 - option to watch for file-changes & reload
 - options for PWM output
 - support for MIDI (with automatic connect/disconnect)
-- websocket server (to remotely interact with server)
+- websocket server (to remotely interact with running engine)
-- web emulator
+- emulator (so you don't need hardware to run patches)
 - make sure native extensions are working, include a bunch
 - more oled commands